Carolllmmm/Carolllmmm.github.io/_pages/about.md

 Yueru Sun, **Yimeng Zhang**, Haoyu Gu, Nuo Chen, Dong She, Xianrong Yao, Yang Gao, Zhanpeng Jin*

-- To address the vulnerability of MER under Conflict and Missingness, We build a comprehensive benchmark, reveals decision biases in MLLM caused by redundant video evidence and modality preference, and proposes a lightweight attention-steering mechanism.
+- To address the vulnerability of MER under Conflict and Missingness, we build a comprehensive benchmark, reveals decision biases in MLLM caused by redundant video evidence and modality preference, and proposes a lightweight attention-steering mechanism.
 </div>
 </div>